Musk to workers: Perform for profit, prove 'naysayers wrong'

 Continue Reading Below

 In a Sept.
-30 email, filed with the U.S. Securities and Exchange Commission on Monday, Musk says the electric car maker is nearing profitability.
+30 email, filed with the U.S. Securities and Exchange Commission on Monday, Musk said the electric car maker is nearing profitability.

-The commission had filed a lawsuit, saying Musk's tweet about taking the company private constituted securities fraud because Musk knew he hadn't lined up the money for the deal.
+The commission had filed a lawsuit last week, saying Musk's tweet in August about taking the company private constituted securities fraud because Musk knew he hadn't lined up the money for the deal.

 Musk reached a settlement with the regulators, announced Saturday.
-He is staying on as CEO.
+He is staying on as CEO, but gives up his chairmanship.
+The complaint had sought his removal as chief executive as well.
+Musk and Tesla will each pay $20 million to resolve the case.

-Musk's email says: "We are very close to achieving profitability and proving the naysayers wrong, but, to be certain, we must execute really well tomorrow (Sunday)."
+"We are very close to achieving profitability and proving the naysayers wrong, but, to be certain, we must execute really well tomorrow (Sunday)," Musk's email said.

-It says the company will achieve "an epic victory beyond all expectations."
+"If we go all out tomorrow, we will achieve an epic victory beyond all expectations.
+Go Tesla!!!"